octogo/log/README.md

 // and so on...
 ```

-Of course, you can log simple strings too, if you like.
+Of course you can simply log native strings or any *fmt.Stringer*, if you like.

 ### Redaction

-Sometimes it is desireable to redact certain parts of the log-messages,
+Sometimes it is desirable to have more control over how an object is redacted
-because they would perhaps disclose secrets.
+when being logged.
 If a logged value satisfies the `log.Redactor` interface, the
 return-value of its `Redacted()` function will be logged instead of its native
 string representation.